-Welcome and thank you for your interest in the Surgical Residency Program at Ascension St. John Hospital, Detroit MI.
+Welcome, and thank you for your interest in the Surgical Residency Program at Ascension St. John Hospital, Detroit MI.
 We are located at the border of Detroit and Grosse Pointe.
-Our geographic location provides for a unique surgical experience that combines varied patient populations.
+Our geographic location provides for a unique surgical experience that treats varied patient populations.

 The residency program is contained at Ascension St. John Hospital with all clinical rotations including Transplant and Pediatric Surgery.
 An outside elective is possible in the fourth year.
 Residents generally use this elective to explore further options for their personal growth and careers.

 The strengths of the program are its work environment of collegial residents and involved faculty.
 The vascular service is a fellowship level experience and the Peritoneal Surface Malignancy program is unique in the Midwest.

 The department and the institution are committed to the education of our residents as we believe that residents are vital to the future growth of our health system.
-There has been a noticeable increase in the resources available for our residents.
-Spending accounts are available for books, travel for conferences and specialized training such as ASSET and surgical review courses.
-Every year the program has added one young faculty member to a key residency position.
+Spending accounts are available for books, travel for conferences, and specialized training such as ASSET and surgical review courses.
+Every year the program has added one young faculty member to play a key role in the residency position.
 This trend is expected to continue for the next few years.

-Research activity has been robust for the past few years with St. John Surgery being amongst the local leaders in presentations at Detroit Surgical, Michigan Chapter of the American College of Surgeons and at the Midwest Surgical Association.
-All our graduates have published at least once.
+Research activity has been robust for the past few years with Ascension St. John Surgery amongst the local leaders in presentations at Detroit Surgical, Michigan Chapter of the American College of Surgeons, and at the Midwest Surgical Association.
+Most of our graduates have published at least once.
 The addition of a PhD researcher in the department has aided this effort.
 A proxy of our research activity is the quality of the fellowships that our residents match into.
 Research output can be seen under the research tab on this website.

 Applicants can find additional program information in the FAQ section of this website and information on life in the program at our Instagram feed @sjhsurgery